Poetry helps students embody their creative voice

 Whether or not students go on to become writers in their everyday lives, what they learn–and keep using–is how to find their voice.

 The schools we work with are underfunded and don’t have the resources to fund these writing residencies.
-We need your support, to continue helping students be seen and heard, both on the page and in their lives.
+Your support allows students to be seen and heard, both on the page and in their lives.